DesaleAditya/DesaleAditya/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=desaleaditya&label=Profile%20views&color=0e75b6&style=flat" alt="desaleaditya" /> </p>

-👋 Hello there!
-I'm Aditya Desale, a passionate ETL Developer turned aspiring Data Analyst. 🌟
+Hello there!
+I'm Aditya Desale, a passionate Data Engineer and Analyst with a focus on leveraging data to drive insights and efficiency. 🌟

-🧑‍💻 Previously, I honed my technical skills and gained valuable insights while working at Tata Consultancy Services (TCS) as an ETL Developer. 🛠️ My time at TCS was filled with exciting challenges and rewarding experiences as I contributed to data integration and transformation, ensuring smooth data flows and high-quality insights.
+🧑‍💻 I’ve had the opportunity to work with global organizations like Tata Consultancy Services (TCS), NBCUniversal, and the City of San Diego.
+At TCS, I specialized in ETL development, streamlining data pipelines and optimizing data flow for high-quality, actionable insights.
+My recent experiences have focused on automating ETL processes, enhancing cloud infrastructure, and building dynamic dashboards for real-time decision-making.

-📚 Currently, I'm on an exhilarating journey as I pursue my Master's degree in Big Data Analytics. 🎓 I'm diving deep into the world of data, equipping myself with advanced techniques to extract, analyze, and derive meaningful insights from vast datasets. 📊 My goal is to harness the power of data to make informed decisions and drive innovation.
+📚 Currently, I’m pursuing a Master’s in Big Data Analytics at San Diego State University, where I’m honing advanced skills in data engineering, analytics, and visualization.
+From creating ETL pipelines to integrating cloud solutions like AWS and Snowflake, I’m committed to using data to solve complex challenges and empower organizations with actionable insights.

-🔍 When I'm not crunching numbers or coding, you can find me exploring the latest trends in the data landscape, experimenting with new tools, or simply enjoying a good cup of coffee while contemplating new data-driven possibilities. ☕
+🔍 Outside of work, I love exploring the latest trends in data science, experimenting with new tools, and learning new techniques that push the boundaries of innovation. ☕ Whether it's coding, visualizing data, or diving into the intricacies of cloud technologies, I’m always eager to learn and collaborate.

-🌐 Let's connect and explore the fascinating realm of data together!
-Feel free to reach out via  LinkedIn, or email.
-I'm always excited to exchange ideas, collaborate on projects, and learn from fellow data enthusiasts.
+🌐 Let’s connect!
+I’m always excited to collaborate on data projects, exchange insights, and learn from fellow data enthusiasts.
+Reach out to me here on LinkedIn or via email—I’m ready to explore the world of data together!

 <h3 align="left">Connect with me:</h3>